 Does any of this make any sense to you?
 It makes absolutely no sense to me.
 How could anyone say that this shot is safe and effective for newborns?

-Skip the shot, eat your greens.
+Skip the shot, eat your greens, and breastfeed.
 Now, THAT makes some sense.

 Sarah, The Healthy Home Economist